 3. You will learn how to explain to them how they will benefit by writing your book’s foreword.

 It’s very easy to get someone to write your book’s foreword.
 The difficult part is finding the best person for the job.
-You need someone with a proven track record, like being a published author, or a successful person in their industry, or that has a huge social media following.
+You need someone with a proven track record, like being a published author, or a successful person in their industry or that has a huge social media following.

 Plus, they need to understand what a foreword is about, why a book has a foreword, and what role it plays in the success of your book.
 That’s a lot to look for in one person.
-But, if you follow the basic steps that I give you here, you will be well on your way to finding the right person.
+But, if you follow the basic steps that I give you here, you’ll be well on your way to finding the right person.